microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 - Look for your Azure Spring Cloud instance in your resource group
 - Go to "Apps"
-  - Verify that `spring-cloud-microservice` has a `Discovery status` which says `UP(1),DOWN(0)`.
+  - Verify that `spring-cloud-microservice` has a `Registration status` of `1/1`.
 This shows that it is correctly registered in Spring Cloud Service Registry.
   - Select `spring-cloud-microservice` to have more information on the microservice.
 - Copy/paste the "Test Endpoint" that is provided.